joeyorofino/bf528test/_projects/project_2_rnaseq.md

 Accept the github classroom link and clone the assignment to your student directory in /projectnb/bf528/students/*your_username*/.
 This link will be posted on the blackboard site for our class.

-## Locating the data

-For this first project, we have provided you with small subsets of the original data files.
-You should copy these files to the `samples/` folder in your working directory that you cloned.
-For your convenience, we have renamed the files to be descriptive of the samples they represent following the pattern:
-{condition}_{rep}_{readpair}.subset.fastq.gz (i.e. control_rep1_R1.subset.fastq.gz)

-The files are located here:
-/projectnb/bf528/materials/project-1-rnaseq/subsampled_files and there are 12
-total files.
-Remember that paired end reads are typically used together as both the _R1 and _R2 files represent sequencing reads from the same fragments.
-This means that we have 6 biological samples, and 12 actual files representing those samples.

-1. Create a new directory in `samples/` called `subsampled_files/`

-2. Using `cp`, make all of these files available in your `subsampled_files/` directory

-2. In this same directory, /projectnb/bf528/materials/project-1-rnaseq/, you will also find a refs directory.
-Copy the files contained within to your `refs/` directory.
-Encode their paths in separate params in your `nextflow.config`.

 ## Changes to our environment management strategy and workflow